jseobyun/METHA/README.md

 3. [Polygom8K8K](https://huggingface.co/datasets/polygom-team/8K8K)
 4. Personally collected Korean head scan

-In addition to Ava-256 and Multiface, we incorporated the Polygom8K8K dataset and a custom-collected Korean head scan dataset.
+In addition to Ava-256 and Multiface, I incorporated the Polygom8K8K dataset and a custom-collected Korean head scan dataset.
 Both the Polygom8K8K and the custom scans were carefully registered to Meta's topology and refined accordingly.

 ### Local PCA